 A Trojan is a type of virus that misrepresents itself as a document or a good program.
 Once you click on it, your computer is infected.
-The most common way Trojans are delivered is via email.
+The most common way Trojans are delivered is via email is called cryptowall ransomware.
 This is why you should NEVER click on email attachments you weren’t expecting or from recipients you don’t recognize.
 One click and you can have a major issue.

 A particularly nasty Trojan we’ve been seeing lately is called Cryptowall.
 It’s one of a class of Trojans called “ransomware” because they encrypt files on your hard drive and on mapped network drives, then force you to pay a ransom to generate a decryption key.
 The ransom varies by variant, but is usually between $200 – $2000.